dennisbiber/Melydy/README.md

-# Melydy (Buil by exploring GPT as a coding assistant in 2022)
+# Melydy (Built by exploring GPT as a coding assistant in 2022)
 Drum Pad/Live Looper/Sequencer/Recording system/Synthesizer
 Melyda is an open-source project with the end goal of providing a free solution for drum pad/Live Looper/AudioVisual Synthesis.
 The goal is also to have this at production quality to integrate into any stage setup for live performance.